nadinantire/worksample/2_fleshed_out_headline.md

 # Objective
-this course is teaching about writing the instructions which a computer follows to enable it to store knowledge, process knowledge, and communicate knowledge with the outside world. some one who complete this leasons he/she will be able to design html page and css, get basic to javascript and ruby, leaner will be able to push task done to github.
+this course is teaching about writing the instructions which a computer follows to enable it to store knowledge, process knowledge, and communicate knowledge with the outside world. some one who complete this lessons he/she will be able to design html page and css, get basic to javascript and ruby, leaner will be able to push task done to github.
 # Introduction

 What is HTML?